Employment and unemployment

 Weighting

-In 2013 statistical data on population living in private households at the beginning of the reference year by the following breakdown were used as auxiliary information for weight calibration:
+In 2013, calibration of weights used data on the usual resident population living in private households at the beginning of the reference year as auxiliary information.
+The information was broken down by:

 - 14 age groups;